-College of Agriculture, Forestry and Natural Resource Management (CAFNRM)
+College of Agriculture, Forestry and Natural Resource Management (CAFRNM)

-To achieve this goal, CAFNRM offers the Bachelor of Science degree (BS) in six areas of specialization: Animal Science (which includes a production option and a pre-veterinary option); Aquaculture; Coastal Resources & Watershed Management; Tropical Horticulture, and Tropical Plant Science & Agroecology.
+To achieve this goal, CAFNRM offers the Bachelor of Science degree (BS) in four areas of specialization: Animal Science (which includes a production option and a pre-veterinary option); Aquaculture; Tropical Horticulture, and Tropical Plant Science & Agroecology.
 To provide a well-balanced education, a good portion of a typical curriculum consists of College of Arts and Sciences courses as well as CAFNRM courses.

-CAFNRM also offers academic subject certificates for baccalaureate degree seeking students and non-degree seeking students: Forest Resource Management & Conservation Certificate and Plant Tissue Culture Certificate (see under "Courses").
+CAFNRM also offers academic subject certificates for baccalaureate degree seeking students and non-degree seeking students: A Forest Resource Management & Conservation Certificate and a Plant Tissue Culture Certificate (see under "Courses").

-On campus, CAFRNRM offers excellent facilities for students in agricultural science.
+On campus, CAFNRM offers excellent facilities for students in agricultural science.
 The agriculture building provides classroom and laboratories for courses in horticulture, animal science, entomology, plant pathology, tissue culture, soil science, agronomy, aquaculture, crop production, and agribusiness.
 Students can also utilize the laboratories and greenhouses on campus for special projects in directed research courses.
-A well-equipped microcomputer laboratory is also available for student usage.
+A well-equipped microcomputer laboratory is also available for student use.

 This data is useful for college students interested in pursuing careers in agriculture and natural resources.